benboardley/quasi-one/README.md

     js_args = pyscript.interpreter.globals.get('args');
   ```
 pyscript.interpreter.globals.get can grab any global variable, global function, or global class in python and import it to javascript.
-Java script can retrieve global python arrays through  `output.M2 = js_args.M2.toJs();` -- TOJS() converts python arrays into javascript ones.
-If it is not an array you can just use `output.Lambda = js_args.Lambda;`
-Notice how the objects are retrieved with the .VariableName.
+Java script can retrieve arrays from the argys class through  `output.M2 = js_args.M2.toJs();` -- TOJS() converts python arrays into javascript ones.
+If it is not an array you can just use `output.Lambda = js_args.Lambda;` Notice how the objects are retrieved with the .VariableName.
 This is because it matches the variable names in the args python class.
 For example here are some, but not all of the names.
 The args class is equivalent to the args class in your original python code.
 ```
 class Args:
         def __init__(self, AR=1.0, Ad=0.0, cd=0.0, cf=0.0, Af=0.0, M1=0.0, xi=0.5, nu=0.0,